PFLAG National History

 In the early 1990s, PFLAG chapters in Massachusetts helped pass the first Safe Schools legislation in the country.
 In 1993, PFLAG added the word “Families” to the name, and added bisexuals to its mission and work.
 By the mid-1990s a PFLAG family was responsible for the Department of Education’s ruling that Title 9 also protected gay and lesbian students from harassment based on sexual orientation.
 Also in the mid-1990s, PFLAG put the Religious Right on the defensive, when Pat Robertson threatened to sue any station that carried our Project Open Mind advertisements showing examples of his anti-gay statements.
 The resulting media coverage drew national attention to our message linking hate speech with hate crimes and GLBT teen suicide.
 In 1998, PFLAG added transgender people and their loved ones.

-PFLAG Silver History
+PFLAG Silver City History

 Our Beloved Nancy is gone